-With the right influencer partnership, you're able to tap into an engaged audience, increase your brand’s reach, and generate new creative assets in the process.
-That said, tracking the exact return on influencer marketing can also be notoriously challenging for marketers.
+With the right influencer partnership, it's easy to tap into engaged audiences, increase brand reach, and generate new creative assets for your clients in the process.
+That said, tracking the exact return on influencer marketing is notoriously challenging for marketing agencies.

-Unlike traditional ad platforms, you’ll typically need to take several additional steps to track ROAS such as creating referral links, assigning discount codes, and so.
-With these extra, often manual tasks, influencer marketing can also much more difficult to scale than PPC advertising.
+Unlike traditional ad platforms, there are typically several additional steps to track ROAS such as creating referral links, assigning discount codes, and so on.
+With these extra (and often manual tasks), influencer marketing is much more difficult to scale than PPC advertising.

 Let's get started.

 When testing new influencers as part of a marketing campaign, it's important to start with a small group and have processes in place to scale tracking.
 From the beginning, compare each influencer's engagement rates, conversions, and other key metrics (which we'll explore next).

 There are two common practices for attribution of influencers with subsequent user actions, these include:

 Custom URLs: By creating a custom URL using a service like bit.ly, monitor direct traffic coming from a certain social media post or blog post.

 Discount Codes: This useful tracking technique provides the influencer's audience with an incentive and is also easy to attribute sales back to a specific person.